 Assembly Bill 124 seeks to amend existing statutes to prohibit individuals convicted of violent crimes from changing their names.
 The bill defines "violent crime" to include offenses such as homicide, battery, kidnapping, stalking, human trafficking, and sexual assault.
-If a person who has been convicted of such a crime attempts to change their name, they would be guilty of a Class H felony.
-The bill also makes several amendments to existing laws regarding name changes, specifically referencing the new prohibition in sections 69.11, 69.12, 69.15, 767.395, and 786.36, which now include the insertion of the new statute 941.2915.
+A violation of this prohibition would result in a Class H felony charge.
+The bill also makes several amendments to existing laws regarding name changes, specifically referencing the new prohibition under section 941.2915, which is created by this bill.

 Statutes affected: